GIGAKLIBADZE/password-generator-app/README.md

 ### What I learned

-After creating many HTML/CSS projects, this is my seventh project built with the DOM.
+After creating many HTML/CSS projects, this is my eighth project built with the DOM.
 Therefore, I can confidently say that I am now completely familiar with the DOM structure and its basics.
 I plan to continue working on projects involving the DOM to deepen my understanding.

-Additionaly, I never used HTML input tag with porperty of checkbox.
-Now, I am familliar with this.
-I used some manipulations on this from DOM also.

 ### Continued development

-Now, after building some markup projects, I am going to continue learn how to use JavaScript in web projects with DOM.
-Then I will continue constructing more complex projects by using my new knowledge.
+Already, after building a lot of DOM projects, I am going to commence learning React JS.

 ### Useful resources